 If 75% of the time you will be counting no more than 10 lbs of parts at a time, a 10 lb. capacity counting scale is the ideal choice as opposed to a 50 lb. capacity scale since you may be sacrificing resolution so you can have a larger capacity.
 Too many times, consumers see the large capacity and think they may need that in the future or they need it to count the couple of larger items that they have.

 If you think you may need to weigh and count larger items in the future, just make sure you buy a counting scale with a remote scale option available.
 Examples include the Pennsylvania 7600, Avery Weigh-Tronix ZK-830, and Rice Lake Counterpart.
-Then when the time comes you can add a bench scale platform or even a 4’x4’ floor scale to your counting scale.
+Then when the time comes you can add a bench scale platform or even a 4’x4’ floor scale to your counting scales.
 That way you can weigh and count large and small amounts.
+You can also look for scales that have the accumulation function.

 Contact us and we can give you some reviews on what products we believe would work the best for your application and who are the best counting scale manufacturers.